ecoreng/flexible-route-loader/README.md

 It gives you the flexibility to configure your routes using an array.
 It supports Groups, Named Routes, Multiple or Single Http methods and conditions.
-At the moment is only possible to route using "Controller" classes, not anonymous functions.
+At the moment it'ss only possible to route using "Controller" classes, not anonymous functions.

 ## Why is this useful? ##

 Because you can manage your routes externally, as a separate file (i.e. Yaml, Json, PHP array, etc) without having to edit your front controller.

+Check the ``Examples`` Section at the bottom for example on how to load your routes from Yaml and/or Json Files

 ## Usage ##